ietf-wg-masque/draft-ietf-masque-connect-udp-listen/draft-ietf-masque-connect-udp-listen.md

 An even context ID MUST be used by clients to allocate uncompressed or compressed contexts, and an odd context ID MUST be used by the proxy to allocate compressed context IDs.
-A Client and a proxy MUST exhange a COMPRESSION_ASSIGN request and echo response in order to successfully allocate a new context ID and guarantee that all payloads are received and processed by the other party, see {{compression}}.
+A Client and a proxy exhange a COMPRESSION_ASSIGN request and echo response in order to successfully allocate a new context ID and guarantee that all payloads are received and processed by the other party, see {{compression}}.
 They MAY pre-emptively use Context IDs not yet acknowledged by the other party, knowing